 NIGHTMARE IN THE SUN—–nightmare is the word for this 1965 howler, co-conceived, co-produced and directed by veteran heavy Marc Lawrence.
 It was also co-directed, sans credit, by its leading man, John Derek.
 If you’re familiar with Derek’s other turns at the helm you might want to watch for its nonstop weird badness, though it still can’t touch the visionary depths of his official directorial bow, Once Before I Die.
 That masterpiece featured Derek’s wife, Ursula Andress, also present here as the sex-bomb launch pad for a hitchhikers trip into hell out in the scorching Mohave Desert.
 Writing, directing, acting, music; you name it: in the 80 minutes of this fever dream Lawrence, Derek & crew wreak havoc on them all.

 Chewing the termites out of the scenery are Aldo Ray, Arthur O’Connell, Allyn Joslyn, Keenan Wynn, George Tobias and John Marley.
 Sammy Davis Jr. is on hand for one scene and few lines, clearly as a favor for someone.
 Real hilarity ensues with the two gay bikers camped up by Richard Jaeckel and Robert Duvall—not the finest hour for either, but a hoot to witness.
 Idiotic actions and lines fall by the score, but it’s hard to beat O’Connell asking the gas station attendant if he’s seen his slutty wife, being told “Last night.
 Gave her twelve gallons of juice and a lube job.”
 You wish, buddy.
 It does have a classic moment when the enraged hubby shoots his wife’s teddy bear, four times, with a shotgun: there’s only so much cuteness a fella can take….

 NIGHTWING—–this dopey 1979 fright flick took flight as part of a horror sub-genre of the era, loaded up with trendy faux Native American mumbo-jumbo around spirits, animals, ecology and retribution for screwing everything up.
 Wanking entries included Wolfen, The Manitou, Prophecy and Poltergeist II.
-This time it’s bats, those wondrous creatures always getting a bum steer.
+This time it’s bats, those wondrous creatures that are always getting a bum steer.
 No wonder they seek revenge.
 Arthur Hiller took this as a directing assignment for some reason (too many cocktails?), but he was defeated by its silliness and the fur-fluttering special effects don’t pass muster.